wanggold/pdf_crawler/README.md

 ### 3. Metadata Creator (`create_metadata_files.py`)

 Creates metadata JSON files for PDF objects in an S3 bucket and uploads them back to S3.
 For each PDF in the bucket, it creates a metadata file with a CloudFront URL and uploads it to the same location.
+This follows the [Amazon Q Business source attribution URL pattern](https://community.aws/content/2jHkgsngSxBhkzFPQwuEMgl3Nkw/setting-up-source-attribution-urls-when-using-amazon-s3-as-a-connector-for-amazon-q-business-applications?lang=en).

 **Features:**
 - Automatically lists all PDF objects in the specified S3 bucket